Asheville–Weaverville Speedway

-The Asheville–Weaverville Speedway near Weaverville, North Carolina was considered to be the site for old-school NASCAR races in both the Grand National and Winston Cup Series eras.
-From 1951 to 1969, the race course offered some wins from drivers like Richard Petty, Bob Flock, Fonty Flock, Lee Petty, Rex White, and Fireball Roberts.
-As a dirt oval track, the speedway helped served its purpose during the dirt-dominated formative years of NASCAR's premier series.
-The track was later paved over.
+The Asheville–Weaverville Speedway near Weaverville, North Carolina was a raceway for NASCAR races in both the Grand National and Winston Cup Series eras.
+From 1951 to 1969, races at the track were won by drivers like Richard Petty, Bob Flock, Fonty Flock, Lee Petty, Rex White, and Fireball Roberts.
+As a dirt oval track, the speedway helped serve its purpose during the dirt-dominated formative years of NASCAR's premier series.
+The track was paved in 1957.
 Other NASCAR legends like Banjo Matthews, Ralph Earnhardt, Junior Johnson, and Cotton Owens had made notable appearances here.

-The track was closed from the 1970s to racing, until North Buncombe High School was built on the property of the former track.
+The track was closed in 1970, until North Buncombe High School was built on the property.
 In the 1970s and 1980s the track was used as softball fields and sports practice fields.
 The track itself had been disabled by first placing earthen barriers on opposite sides of the track, and later, concrete barriers at 8 locations around the track.

 An anti-noise ordinance was used to shut down the track after years of racing; this fight was staged as early as the 1970 racing season when a group of citizens petitioned their city council to shut down the track.
 75% of people who read the Asheville Citizen wanted that track to be closed in a poll done in the summer of 1987.
 However, by that time, the track had already been physically disabled for racing purposes.
 Urbanization and progress forced the property to be closed, demolished, and re-zoned for educational purposes.

-The property is now occupied by North Buncombe High School with 1,117 students.
+The property is now occupied by North Buncombe High School.